 Have a service technician test the compressor and possibly replace the part.

 A short-cycling compressor—one that turns on and off frequently—can be caused by an obstructed thermostat, leaking refrigerant, iced coils, or, in some cases, an oversized cooling system.

 - Ensure the thermostat is not obstructed.

 - Check the condenser fins in the outside condensing unit to make sure they are not dirty or excessively bent; repair bent fins with a fin comb.

 - Replace the air filter in the air handler if it is dirty.

-- Have a service technician check for... incorrect refrigerant charge or refrigerant leaks.
+- Have a service technician check for an incorrect refrigerant charge or refrigerant leaks.

-- Replace an oversized condensing unit and coils (requires service technician).
+- Replace an oversized condensing unit and coils with a properly sized unit (requires a service technician).